 Duvets, pillows, linen and towels all provided.
 Oil-fired central heating, electricity and an evening's worth of logs included.
 Additional logs available to buy at the cottage or local shops.

 Off road parking.
 Secure bicycle store.
 Telephone.
-Free WiFi internet access.
+Free WiFi.

 Shop, cafe, pub, garage selling petrol, sweets, logs, newspapers, bus stop nearby.
 Sorry, not suitable for pets.
 Strictly non smoking.

 A peaceful lane known as the Newkin runs from the south side of Bainbridge village green and branches into a private gated nook of four individual dales terraced cottages, a very intimate corner, with Lion Cottage central to the terrace.
 Now charmingly restored and brought into the modern era with style and comfort.
 The retention of wide board doors and bedroom floor, stone stairway and alcoves shows the essence of past times.